-A successful search finds a lost bottle of ridiculously expensive Dopff-Au-Moulin red wine in the packing straw at the bottom of one of the crates - a king's vintage to be enjoyed sometime later!
-The PCs also find some broad wooden planks hidden behind some rocks nearby, which makes navigating to the cave behind the falls easier.
+A successful CRITICAL OBSERVATION task finds a lost bottle of ridiculously expensive Dopff-Au-Moulin red wine in the packing straw at the bottom of one of the crates - a king's vintage to be enjoyed sometime later!
+The heroes also find some broad wooden planks hidden behind some rocks nearby, which makes navigating to the cave behind the falls easier.

-Without the planks, the PCs must navigate slippery rocks to get behind the waterfall.
-A DC 12 DEX (ACROBATICS) check is required to get behind the falls without incident, with a failure resulting in a bad slip for 1d3 damage.
+Without the planks, the adventurers must navigate slippery rocks to get behind the waterfall.
+Agility is required to get behind the falls without a bad slip or some other incident.
+Treat this as BASIC DANGER that can be avoided with a Stunt or Tough roll.